 The graph above highlights the profession where we saw the most increases / decreases in change notifications compared cumulatively over the last three years.
 We have already discussed how trends such as apprenticeships, prescribing rights and workforce challenges have driven engagement through the approvals process.
 Broadly speaking, these themes can also be applied here.

-Major change is only effective where the need to engage with it is well understood by providers.
-Based on these results, we plan to communicate further with the sector to increase this understanding, and to reinforce the importance of engagement alongside the benefits of openended approval and flexible, output focused standards
+The Committee should note that major change is only effective where the need to engage with it is well understood by providers.
+However, as with all our other processes, the new Quality Assurance (QA) model will change how education providers engage with us when they make changes to their programme.
+The new QA model will allow us the opportunity to communicate further with the sector to increase this understanding, and to reinforce the importance of engagement alongside the benefits of open-ended approval and flexible, output focused standards.

 Weeks taken to complete notification and full major change process

-We exceeded our notification stage timescale for how long education providers should expect to receive an outcome.
-We will continue to monitor this area of the process to understand if further improvements in efficiency can be made.
-The complexity of changes in recent times has necessitated more engagement with education providers to understand the impact to standards and the most proportionate process to use to assess any changes, which is a likely factor influencing this result.
+We went slightly above our notification stage timescale for how long education providers should expect to receive an outcome at 2.1 weeks.
+However, this is an improvement from last year’s 2.4 weeks and we will continue to monitor this area of the process to understand if further improvements in efficiency can be made.
+The complexity in changes coupled with increased number of degree apprenticeship approval requests via major change, has necessitated more engagement with education providers to understand the impact to standards and the most proportionate process to use to assess any changes.
+This remains a likely factor influencing this result.

 Annual monitoring process